VertexCache/VertexCache/etc/README.md

 <h1 align="center">VertexCache – etc/ and Project Resources</h1>

 This folder contains **internal resources and support files** for the VertexCache project.
-These files are not part of the build system, but help with documentation, configuration, and distribution tooling.
+These files are not part of the build system, but assist with documentation, configuration examples, and distribution tooling for both the server and related tools.

 ---